-The Sauvignon Blanc vineyards in Tierra de Castilla are growing in importance as the Spanish offer of varietal wines grows in number and volume.
+The Sauvignon Blanc vineyards are growing in importance as the Spanish offer of varietal wines grows in number and volume.
 Spanish varietal wines are already a great promise to the world.

 The area of Castilla-La Mancha, located in the central plateau of the Iberian Peninsula, is the world’s largest vineyard.
 Varietal wines are made with one type of grape.
 Airen and Tempranillo are the most characteristic grapes from this area, while other non-native grape varieties sucha as Cabernet Sauvignon, Syrah, Merlot, Viura, Sauvignon Blanc and Chardonnay have excellent results due to the climate and terrain in this region.